 Road Trip: Troutdale

 Known as the gateway to the Columbia River Gorge, the town of Troutdale perches at the confluence of the Sandy and Columbia rivers just outside of Portland.
-It marks the start of 80 miles of dramatic beauty —the river winding from the east, sheer gorge cliffs and a string of rushing waterfalls.
-Before heading out to explore Gorge, get a feel for friendly Troutdale.
+It marks the start of 80 miles of dramatic beauty — the river winding from the east, sheer gorge cliffs and a string of rushing waterfalls.
+Before heading out to explore the Gorge, get a feel for friendly Troutdale.

 Shop and stroll: Located on the Historic Columbia River Highway, downtown Troutdale retains the charm of days past.
-Browse antique stores, specialty stores and art galleries, including the Troutdale General Store (and don’t miss the First Friday art walk).
-The town’s three museums — The Barn Museum, Harlow House and Rail Depot — gives a look into the city’s agricultural and railroad history.
+Browse antique stores, specialty stores and art galleries, including the Troutdale General Store (and don’t miss the First Friday Art Walk).
+Two of the town’s three museums — Harlow House and Rail Depot — give a look into the city’s agricultural and railroad history.
+Meanwhile the Barn Museum is currently showcasing a special King of Roads exhibit in honor of the Historic Columbia River Highway’s 100th anniversary.

 Eat and drink: Happily stuck in the past, Tad’s Chicken ’n Dumplins first opened as a roadhouse in the 1920s.
 The wood-paneled dining room set on the Sandy River in view of the Troutdale Bridge is a great place to tuck in over a plate of signature chicken and dumplings, fresh salmon or Oregon beef.
 Nearby, McMenamin’s Historic Edgefield campus offers several different restaurants, bars, a winery and a distillery to choose from.